SpaceXpanse/Roadmap/README.md

 ### 2024 Q4
 ☐ Third major marketing campaign to promote the projects further
 ☐ Consulting with an attorney office with experience in crypto space
-☐ Registering a for-profit entity
+☐ Registering a for-profit entity to manage Wanderers and other games
 ☐ New major update of the ROD Core wallet
 ☐ New release of SpaceXpanse Programming Library /libspex/
 ☐ Alpha version of Democrit - Trustless Marketplace Framework